 - Most successful New Brunswick citizens (eg: McCain’s, Irving’s, etc.) left their home province decades ago to live in more progressive societies.

 - The major newspapers in the province are all owned and tightly controlled by the Irving family.

 - The Bay of Fundy, which lies between N.B. and Nova Scotia, has the highest ties in the world.

 - NB encompasses rivers, pine forest, the Appalachian mountains, the beautiful Saint John River Valley, the enormous tides and marine life of the Bay of Fundy and other coastal regions, and many historic sites, yet it is known as the “Drive-Through Province,” a reference to the under developed and under served tourist industry in the province.

 - Most visitors find little reason to visit or stay and simply drive through on their way to the other three Atlantic Canadian provinces.

 - The rural nature, rural makeup, and declining population means there are many overlanding opportunities in N.B.

-- Due to the lack of tourism infrastructure and outdated ideas, NB is more often considered a drive-through region for persons on their way to more interesting places (Nova Scotia, Newfoundland, Prince Edward Island)
+- Due to the lack of tourism infrastructure and outdated ideas, NB is more often considered the drive-through province for persons on their way to more interesting places (Nova Scotia, Newfoundland, Prince Edward Island)